aiden-sobey/ActiveBear/README.md

 # ActiveBear
-An Encrypted Messaging webapp written in C# / ASP.NET core.
+An Encrypted Messaging webapp written in C# and JavaScript using ASP.NET core.

 ## Security Features

 The purpose of this repo is to provide a simple, lightweight and easy to implement encrypted messaging solution.

 ActiveBear holds a number of user-created 'channels', each with a unique key.
 To be able to access a channel, users must first auth to a channel by entering the correct channel key.
 After that, they will have to enter the password on every page load.
+This key is then used to decrypt channel messages on the fly, so if the wrong password is entered on page load the messages will not be decipherable.

-Keys are hashed to a SHA-256 byte array ([see here](https://github.com/emn178/js-sha256)), then used to encrypt messages with an [AES-OFB block cipher](https://github.com/ricmoo/aes-js) algorithm.
+Client-side encryption is done with an [AES-OFB block cipher](https://github.com/ricmoo/aes-js) algorithm.
+Keys/passwords are first hashed to a SHA-256 byte array ([see here](https://github.com/emn178/js-sha256)) then used to encrypt messages to ensure a very high level of protection.

-Messages are encrypted end-to-end, so they are completely secure during transit and when stored.
+All messages are encrypted end-to-end, so they are completely secure during transit and when stored.
 Decrypting is done on the fly and can only happen when the correct key has been supplied.

+Additionally, an SSL layer is used for server-client connections to prevent MITM attacks, request/response spoofing and eavesdropping.

 ## Privacy features

 ActiveBear uses one identity cookie to associate a web user with an account.
 This cookie stores no information itself except a reference to the account ID.

-No logs are kept.
-Note however the ISP/provider of the server may.
+ActiveBear keeps no logs whatsoever.
+Please note however that the person operating the server or their ISP may keep logs on usage.

-Client does not use analytics or any willful third-party tracking.
+ActiveBear does not use analytics or any willful third-party tracking.

 ## How to run it